 Using a variety of small terra cotta pots I created this flower pot wreath.
 Adding faux succulents and some moss into the pots gave it a completed look.

 Begin with a variety of small terra cotta flower pots.
 I ended up using five 3 1/2″ pots, five 2 1/2″ pots, sixteen 2″ pots and five little 1 1/2″ pots.
 You can usually find the mini clay pots at Dollar Tree, but do shop around, sometimes they cost less when purchased as a set from other sources.

 Using a variety of small terracotta pots I created this flower pot wreath.
 Adding faux succulents and some moss into the pots gave it a completed look.
 Begin with a variety of small terra cotta flower pots.
 I ended up using five 3 1/2″ pots, five 2 1/2″ pots, sixteen 2″ pots and five little 1 1/2″ pots.
 Using a dry brush, I added Apple Barrel Antique Parchment Matte Acrylic paint to my pots.

-Use a rough bristle brush, dip it into the paint and then tap most of the paint off onto a piece of paper before brushing on the pots.
+Use a rough bristle chip paintbrush.
+Dip the brush into the paint and then tap most of the paint off onto a piece of paper before brushing on the pots.
 Make sure you paint the bottoms of the pots as they will be seen on your wreath.

-Tuck some moss in around the succulents and in some of the little pots.
+Tuck some green moss in around the succulents and in some of the empty mini flower pots.

 I mixed real and faux succulents in this centerpiece which would coordinate beautifully with this wreath.